tomatolog/manticore/docs/5_searching/sorting_modes.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In SPH\_SORT\_TIME\_SEGMENTS mode, attribute values are split into
-so-called time segments, and then sorted by time segment f.html, and by
+so-called time segments, and then sorted by time segment first, and by
 relevance second.

 The segments are calculated according to the *current timestamp* at the